Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__04_06.mp3"></audio>

-A | Is Justin your husband?
+A:  Is Justin your husband?
-B | No, he’s my brother.
+B:  No, he’s my brother.
 C I have a big family.
 That’s my grandfather.
 D The woman over there is my sister.